zakiganda/LITTER-EVALUATION-AND-MONITORING-METHOD-FOR-POULTRY-FARMING-USING-DEEP-LEARNING/README.md

 2. YOLOv4
 3. SSD

-In each model's file, it consisted of configuration file and jupyter notebook file for training.
+In each model's file, it consisted of modified configuration file, custom jupyter notebook file for training and other necessary files.

 My dataset is confidential.